Scale and Polish

 Fine hand tools

-Once the larger pieces of tartar are gone, the dentist may switch to finer hand tools to remove smaller deposits in between the teeth and to smooth the tooth surfaces.
+Once the larger pieces of tartar are gone, the hygienist may switch to finer hand tools to remove smaller deposits in between the teeth and to smooth the tooth surfaces.

 Do dental cleanings hurt?

 Most people find that cleanings are painless and many find it a pleasant experience!

 But be sure to let your hygienist know if you find things are getting too uncomfortable for your liking.
 Painful cleaning experiences can be caused by a number of things: a rough dentist or hygienist, exposed dentine, or sore gum tissues.